uprighted-learners/unit-4-mock-blog/readme.md

 ## Intro

-This lesson will allow you to practice utilizing Fetch and DOM manipulation.
+This exercise will allow you to practice utilizing Fetch and DOM manipulation.

 Rick and Morty is an American science show.
 This API is rich in information about the show.
 The API is able to field request to many `id's` through its query params.